idfyed/sample-node-app/README.md

 ### Build the Image using docker

-Issue the command `docker build -t diglias-sample-app .` in the root directory of the project.
-This will build an image in your docker host named `diglias-sample-app`.
+Issue the command `docker build -t idfyed-sample-app .` in the root directory of the project.
+This will build an image in your docker host named `idfyed-sample-app`.

 ### Run the Image

-The application can be started in the docker host using the command `docker run -p 3000 --name=diglias diglias-sample-app`.
-This will start a container named `diglias` and expose the application on port 3000 of the docker host.
+The application can be started in the docker host using the command `docker run -p 3000 --name=idfyed idfyed-sample-app`.
+This will start a container named `idfyed` and expose the application on port 3000 of the docker host.

 ### Build and Run with Docker Compose